LiZhaoLab/Mutation_project/README.md

 Raw sequence files for sc-RNA-seq and gDNA-seq will be released on SRA.

 220527_gDNA_align.bash shows the steps we used to align gDNA to the reference genome for SNP calling.
-220601_Cellranger.bash aligns the single cell data 220614_read_annotation.bash gets the cell barcode information from mutated read 220531_sc.R goes through the single cell analysis
+220601_Cellranger.bash aligns the single cell data, 220614_read_annotation.bash gets the cell barcode information from mutated read, 220531_sc.R goes through the single cell analysis

 210830_Aging_paper_code.Rmd is an older version of the analysis.